 Rates and Fees

-The purpose of using a site like Lending Tree is to get the lowest possible rate, which smaller banks are willing to offer to get your business.
+The purpose of using an online mortgage site like Lending Tree is to get the lowest possible rate, which smaller banks are willing to offer to get your business.
 Indeed, many of the interest rates listed appear to be as much as 0.5 percent lower than the big banks’ rates.
 Be sure to pay attention to the listed annual percentage rates, however, as those give a more accurate picture of how much the loan will cost.
 In many cases, the APRs are still lower than those of the big guys.
 The portal also allows you to check out the lenders’ estimated fees, and it’s astonishing how much those can vary from one lender to the next.
 Armed with this information, you can then begin to negotiate for lower fees and rates – whether with lenders you found through Lending Tree or with those you contact directly.

 It is extremely easy to begin your mortgage search through Lending Tree with just a few clicks.
 If you’re not quite ready to hand over personal stats, you can go to this page for rates based on geographic location, estimated credit score, loan amount and down payment.
 From there, you’ll begin to see the types of small lenders that will compete for your business.
 You can view a breakdown of estimated monthly costs and closing fees, along with information about the lenders, including customer reviews.
 You then have the option of reaching out to those lenders directly.